angular/angular/adev/src/content/guide/image-optimization.md

 If you find that the above does not cover your desired image behavior, see the documentation on [advanced sizes values](#advanced-sizes-values).

+Note that `NgOptimizedImage` automatically prepends `"auto"` to the provided `sizes` value.
+This is an optimization that increases the accuracy of srcset selection on browsers which support `sizes="auto"`, and is ignored by browsers which do not.

 By default, the responsive breakpoints are:

 `[16, 32, 48, 64, 96, 128, 256, 384, 640, 750, 828, 1080, 1200, 1920, 2048, 3840]`